Tswalu Kalahari Reserve South Africa

 Restaurants & Bars

-Tswalu’s Executive Chef Alewyn Malan is dedicated to creating exceptional and unique dining experiences for guests with a variety of exciting menus to enjoy at different venues on the reserve.
-As an experienced fine-dining specialist, Alewyn uses global food influences and the best available seasonal ingredients, locally sourced wherever possible, to create his constantly changing and evolving menus.
+Tswalu’s Executive Chef Marnus Scholly, is dedicated to creating exceptional and unique dining experiences for guests with a variety of exciting menus to enjoy in different locations on the reserve.

 The Green Kalahari area provides food you will never see anywhere else in the world, including some of the most exceptional venison available and the seasonal Kalahari truffle.